eth-educators/ethstaker-knowledgebase/docs/en/tutorials/installing-linux.md

 <figure><img src="/assets/img/gitbook/image (36).png" alt="Linux installation archive mirror selection"><figcaption></figcaption></figure>

 Select the storage configuration.
-As your staking machine is most likely a dedicated machine selecting `Use an entire disk` is the best option.
+As your staking machine is most likely a dedicated machine selectingsudo mv /var/lib/goethereum/geth/ancient /var/lib/goethereum/geth/chaindata `Use an entire disk` is the best option.
 Don't worry about encryption as you want your machine to be able to automatically restart, and encrypted disks make that process much more complex.

 <figure><img src="/assets/img/gitbook/image (72).png" alt="Linux installation storage selection"><figcaption></figcaption></figure>